Factbox: U.S. winners and losers from trade tit-for-tat

-(Reuters) - China on Wednesday hit back at U.S. President Donald Trump's plan to impose tariffs on $50 billion of Chinese imports by proposing additional tariffs of 25 percent on 106 categories of U.S. goods, including soybeans, autos, chemicals and some types of aircraft.
+(Reuters) - China on Wednesday hit back at U.S. President Donald Trump's plan to impose tariffs on $50 billion of Chinese imports, proposing additional tariffs of 25 percent on 106 categories of U.S. goods, from soybeans to autos, chemicals and some kinds of aircraft.

 The following are some of the possible winners and losers among U.S. companies and sectors: